egorgur/Basic-Web-Messenger/README.md

 # Known issues
 ## Bugs
-1. First messages in the newly created room do not show themselves
+1. First messages in the newly created room do not show themselves.
+On encounter just reload the page
 2. Strange behavior of the file uploading.
 It looks like even the smallest internet connection drops cause the file uploading to cancel and a send message will lose its media content.
+On encounter try send another message with the media.
 ## Missing or undeveloped features
-1. Message deletion and editing
+1. Message deletion and editing.
+For now it is not developed
-2. User's contacts list of other users
+2. User's contacts list of other users.
+For now every user can add every other user to the room and do not have the contacts settings nor the ability to send personal messages.